kiwitcms/Kiwi/docs/source/set_dev_env.rst

 .. note::

-    At the time of writing Kiwi TCMS has been developed and tested with Python 3.6.
+    At the moment Kiwi TCMS is developed and tested with Python 3.8.
     You can always consult ``Dockerfile`` to find out the exact version which we use!